Why I love Venice

 Venice is tantalising blend of East and West reflected in its history and culture.
 It was Italy’s most powerful and influential city state and centre of the Eastern Holy Roman Empire, Byzantium.

 The Republic of Venice led by a series of elected Doges, thrived for 700 years because the city elders worked for the common good to create a thriving hub of business, exchange and interests.
 Above all else they understood the importance of maintaining the balance between man and nature; essential for the city’s survival.

 Above: digital capture – 2017 Below: transparency film-stock, digitally scanned – 1977.

-At its peak, Venice had a population of over 200,000 inhabitants.
-Now, the population is around 55,000 and is dependent on tourism, having over 20 million visitors annually; many of the staff servicing this industry commute daily from the mainland.
+At its peak, Venice may have had a population of over 200,000 inhabitants.
+Now, the population has reduced to around 55,000 and is dependent on tourism, having over 20 million visitors annually; with many of the staff servicing this industry, commuting daily from the mainland.
 In tourist hot-spots such Piazza San Marco or the Rialto Bridge, one can be overcome by the sheer weight of humanity and its modern cultural icon the “selfie”.
 Yet within a few minutes, peace and solitude can be found in the city’s maze of back streets and canals.